Trinitynt14/WHSTechNotes/journal.md

 I think ai would be great for solving problem. like showing you steps by steps or suggesting fixes.
 It would be great. that is until it gives you the wrong answer or even wrong way the solve the steps.
 Or it straight up cant help.
 # october 28, 2024
 I think when it comes to voting counting the ballets would definently be something a program can do. of course the machines can always miscount or be hacked but it would be a helpful program
+# november 4,2024
+I think it's because you never really know who can see what you publish.
+It can put you in danger unintetionally.You can always use vpns or use secure networks or sites.oh yeah i defintially have.
+I accidently unintentially posted what school I go to so now i always double check my post.You can always just limit what information i give out.